Brazil needs to hike returns to fix infrastructure: Macquarie

 Macquarie Capital advises corporate clients and also invests in projects on its own behalf.

-(Reporting by Krista Hughes, Reese Ewing, and Alonso Soto; Writing by Alonso Soto; Editing by Chris Reese)
+(Reporting by Krista Hughes, Reese Ewing, and Alonso Soto; Writing by Alonso Soto; Editing by Chris Reese and Bill Trott)